 Most sun shirts have a UPF rating, which gives an estimate of how much UV radiation the fabric allows to pass through.
 A UPF rating of 50 means that just 1/50th (or 2%) of the available UV rays are able to make their way to the other side of the fabric, while a UPF rating of 30 denotes that 1/30th of rays will pass through.
 For reference, a UPF of 15 is the lowest possible rating, and 50+ is the highest (of note: UPF 30 is the minimum rating that qualifies for the Skin Cancer Foundation’s official recommendation).
 And of course, if you’re wearing more than one layer, you get more sun protection.
 We have yet to meet anyone who’s been burned through a sun shirt, but if your priority is maximizing sun protection, it’s worth aiming for the higher numbers.

 Several factors contribute to a sun shirt’s UPF rating, including the fabric thickness and color, fiber type (polyester and nylon are more effective than wool and cotton), and whether or not the material has been treated with a UV-resistant chemical or dye.
-In general, darker fabrics offer better sun protection than lighter-colored fabrics (Outdoor Research’s white-toned Echo Hoodie gets a 15 UPF rating, while all other colorways are 20).
+In general, darker fabrics offer better sun protection than lighter-colored fabrics (Outdoor Research’s Echo Hoodie gets a 15 UPF rating in the lighter colorways, while the darker options are 20 UPF).
 And to boost protection, one technique (used by Patagonia) is to apply a titanium dioxide additive to the yarn, similar to the active ingredient in many reef-safe sunscreen products.
 This allows manufacturers to use lightweight (read: breathable) fabrics while still maximizing UV resistance.

 Does the Color of Your Sun Shirt Matter?